rancher/terraform-aws-access/terraform.md

 These independent modules represent provider resources, they should not have any nested independant modules.
 Core Modules should only call resources.
+Most times these are local modules within a Primary module.

 ### Primary Modules

 These independent modules represent groups of core modules, they should not call resources.
 Primary Modules should only call Core Modules.
+There is an exception for null_resource or terraform_data resources which many times are necessary to configure services.

 ### Secondary Modules

 These modules represent large systems, they should only call Primary Modules.
 Secondary Modules should only call Primary Modules.
+There is an exception for null_resource or terraform_data resources which many times are necessary to configure services.

 ## Test Size